Clorith/wordpress-debug-bar-template-trace/README.md

 Things to be aware of
 ==================================

-The way the plugin is created means it injects a hook into your templates.php file (originally theme.php, this has bene udpated since the 3.3.1 release).
+The way the plugin is created means it injects a hook into your templates.php file (originally theme.php, this has been updated since the 3.3.1 release).
 It will automatically look to do this injection if a new version of WP is discovered as well, alternatively you can manually edit this file.

 I only changed the file location so that others may use this plugin as it was removed form the Wordpress repository.